civboot/fngi/fngi.md

   and fngi comes along for the ride!
 * Support of the locals stack requres an extra stack, but also reduces the needed size of the working (data) stack.
-* Support of a range of dictionary types, like constant, smart, pre, etc has a little more complexity.
-However, FORTH already had to handle instant (IMMEDIATE) functions, so the complexity is largely in the forth compiler too.
+* Support of a range of dictionary types, like constant, syn, pre, etc has a little more complexity.
+However, FORTH already had to handle NOW functions, so the complexity is largely in the forth compiler too.
 Add to this that fngi provides basic type checking from the beginning (you can't execute a constant for instance) makes things well worth it.